 While maybe you got your photography or creative business the bare branding basics – a logo and business cards designed – just came to a conclusion – you need a website, too.
 After all, you want to get those dream clients to book you or buy a product from you, don’t you?

 After all of the excitement and announcing your newly established photography or creative business to friends and family (and perhaps that nice neighbor of yours) not to mention you even passed some business cards somewhere along, too – your phone doesn’t ring and there are no messages in your inbox.
-This is the moment, you come to a conclusion – you need a website or online presence to reach more potentials and spread your message.
-So, you need just an inspiration to get started with your website, right?
+This is the moment, you come to a conclusion – you need a website or online presence to reach more prospects and spread your message.
+So, you just need the inspiration to get started with your website, right?

-At this point, you probably go to Pinterest, create a board for yourself start pinning like crazy or start Googling around for an information – what you need to get to launch a website for your photography or creative business.
-Suddenly, you are hit by multiple platforms information and you can admit you are a bit lost, aren’t you?
+At this point, you probably go to Pinterest, create a board for yourself start pinning like crazy, or start Googling around for information – what you need to get to launch a website for your photography, creative business, or as an entrepreneur.
+Suddenly, you are hit by multiple platforms’ information and you can admit you are a bit lost, aren’t you?

 Luckily for you, I’ve designed and managed multiple worldwide branding and website design projects within my 15+ years of graphic design and website design career.
 To calm you down a bit – this is the most common challenge photography or creative business owners come across when they are trying to gather all information on what is the right website platform for their photography or creative business.
-To help you out, I’ve summarized and presented information you need to know before deciding which one is right for you.
+To help you out, I’ve summarized and included info you need to know before deciding which one is right for you.
 Fret no more, here is the info you need – so, read on!